jiehuaou/spring-cloud-function/README.md

 }
 ```

-if function returns Cloud Event, this event will be stored into Broker for further process.
+if function returns CloudEvent, this event will be stored into Broker for further process.

-if function does not return Cloud Event such as string, this text will be simply ignored by Knative.
+if function returns Non-CloudEvent, such as string, this text will be simply ignored by Knative.

-if function throw an exception, Knative will retry the call based on pre-config policy, until the message was put into DLQ finally.
+if function throw an exception, Knative will retry the call based on pre-config error-retry policy, until the message was put into DLQ finally.

 ## Function invocation